grumpycornball/LinuxKernelModule_Newbies/README.md

 # How to use

-Just edit the Makefile and build the module using 'make' command followed by inserting module with 'insmod *ko'.
-In some examples you might have to create the character device using 'mknod /proc/chrdevice c 243 0', use your major number and minor number.
+I'm assuming you know how to play with makefile and build a module for linux kernel.
+Just edit the Makefile and build the module using 'make' command followed by inserting module with 'insmod *ko' (here *.ko is you final kernel object).
+In some examples you might have to create the character device using 'mknod /proc/chrdevice c 243 0', use your major number and minor number in place of 243 (major) and 0(minor) numbers.